Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Introduction

 Measurements introduce intrinsic stochasticity into the dynamics, with each sequence of outcomes generating a distinct final state or ``trajectory''.
 Each trajectory occurs with a probability determined by the Born rule.
-Measurement-induced phase transitions arise from qualitative changes in the ensemble of such trajectories; they are \textit{mixed-state phase transitions}.
-Other prominent examples of mixed-state transitions include decoherence-induced phase transitions in topological error-correcting codes~\cite{Dennis_2002_Error_Threshold,Wang_2003_Error_Threshold,Fan_Bao_Altman,Lee2023, Lee_Exact_Diagonalization,Lee_CSS_Codes,Error_Threshold_General_Stat_Mech_Mappings,Intrinsic_Error_Thresholds,Tapestry_of_dualities}.
-Developing a complete classification of mixed-state orders in open quantum systems remains a central challenge, although significant progress has been made in this direction in recent years.
+Measurement-induced phase transitions arise from qualitative changes in the ensemble of such trajectories; they are {dynamical phase transitions}.
+Developing a complete classification of such orders in monitored, out-of-equilibrium quantum systems remains a central challenge.

-Here we propose a novel framework to understand the mixed state phases arising in random symmetric circuits through the lens of a \textit{holographically emergent gauge theory}.
-This framework is general, enabling the study of such mixed state transitions in circuits with arbitrary abelian or non-abelian symmetries.
+Here we propose a novel framework to understand the dynamical phases arising in random symmetric circuits through the lens of a \textit{holographically emergent gauge theory}.
+This framework is general, enabling the study of such phases in circuits with arbitrary Abelian or non-Abelian symmetries.
 Leveraging powerful tensor network techniques~\cite{TNS_GlobalSymmmetry_Vidal,TNS_GlobalSymmmetry_U1,TNS_GlobalSymmmetry_SU2, qi2022emergentbulkgaugefield}, we decompose symmetric random circuits into a two-layered tensor network: a symmetric layer describing propagation of charged degrees of freedom and a non-symmetric layer describing propagation of uncharged ones (see ~\figref{fig:Two_Layer_Decomposition}).
-We show that for a $1$ dimensional quantum system endowed with a global $G$-symmetry, this symmetric layer constitutes a $2$ dimensional $G$-gauge wavefunction (or more generally a $G$-\textit{spin network state}~\cite{Spin_Networks_Penrose,Spin_Networks_Baez,Spin_Networks_QG}).
-Controlled calculations are possible when the uncharged layer has a large bond dimension.
-This condition confines us to the volume-law phase, where the $(S_n \times S_n) \rtimes \mathbb{Z}_2^{\mathbb{H}}$ replica symmetry is spontaneously broken.
-Note that this is precisely the regime where a charge sharpening transition occurs.
+We show that for a $1$ dimensional quantum circuit endowed with a global $G$-symmetry, this symmetric layer constitutes a $2$ dimensional $G$-gauge wavefunction (or more generally a $G$-\textit{spin network state}~\cite{Spin_Networks_Penrose,Spin_Networks_Baez,Spin_Networks_QG}).